StateMapper/StateMapper/documentation/manuals/templates/SOLDIERS.tpl.md

 ## Introduction:

-Schema Soldiers are developers from all around the world, that in a collaborative effort to help clean the public sector from trans-national bribery, decide to give away a bit of their time adding bulletin definitions (called *schemas*) of their choice to StateMapper.
+Schema Soldiers are developers from all around the world, that in a collaborative effort to help cleaning the public sector, decide to give away a bit of their time adding bulletin definitions (called *schemas*) of their choice to StateMapper.
 This task requires:

 - advanced knowledge of [Regular Expressions](https://www.regular-expressions.info/)
 - basic knowledge of the [JSON](https://www.json.org/) format